tweag/topiary/docs/manpages/README.md

 # `man topiary`

-man pages for Topiary are generated from a subset of the [Topiary Book](../book); specifically the Topiary CLI chapters.
-The same mechanism is used to create man pages as the Topiary Book: [mdBook], using the [`mdbook-man`][mdbook-man] renderer and a pre- and post-processor written by the Topiary team.
+manpages for Topiary are generated from a subset of the [Topiary Book](../book); specifically the Topiary CLI chapters.
+The same mechanism is used to create manpages as the Topiary Book: [mdBook], using the [`mdbook-man`][mdbook-man] renderer and a pre- and post-processor written by the Topiary team.